 Please click here to download a full version of my curriculum vitae.

 Matthew Lee is an Assistant Professor of Strategy at INSEAD, based in Singapore.
-His current research focuses on social entrepreneurship as a setting for institutional hybridization, the process by which multiple existing organizational templates recombine into innovative organizational practices.
-Other, ongoing research examines corporate social responsibility (CSR) and how the presence of corporations shapes the social structure of the communities in which they are embedded.
-His research is published or forthcoming in journals including the Academy of Management Journal, Organization Science, Strategic Management Journal, Academy of Management Annals, Research in the Sociology of Organizations, and the Stanford Social Innovation Review, and has been recognized with several awards.
+His research focuses on the tensions experienced by organizations that pursue financial and social welfare objectives simultaneously, and the forms of hybrid organizing by which organizations can address and overcome these tensions.
+To study these issues, he investigates settings ranging from social entrepreneurship to the socially responsible practices of corporations.
+His research is published or forthcoming in journals including the Academy of Management Journal, Organization Science, Strategic Management Journal, and Academy of Management Annals, and has been recognized with several awards.
 He serves on the editorial board of Administrative Science Quarterly, the leading journal in organizational theory.

-Matthew teaches the required core strategy course in INSEAD's MBA program, which in 2016 and 2017 was ranked the #1 MBA program in the world by the Financial Times.
+Matthew teaches the required core strategy course in INSEAD's MBA program and also in a variety of executive education programmes, including the INSEAD Social Entrepreneurship Programme (ISEP).
 He previously served as the head Teaching Fellow for the undergraduate social entrepreneurship course at Harvard College.